-77 percent of our institutional investor respondents allocate through the fund of hedge funds route.
+77% of our institutional investor respondents allocate through the fund of hedge funds route.
 This gives them access to products that offer them a range of different strategies for diversification purposes.
-40 percent also stated that the lack of resources to monitor and review funds coupled with lack of experience due to the complexity of their underlying strategies were reasons for allocating through fund of hedge funds rather than direct.
+40% also stated that lack of resources to monitor and review funds coupled with lack of experience due to the complexity of the underlying strategies were reasons for allocating through fund of hedge funds.

-68 percent of institutional investors using fund of hedge funds relayed that while they are currently content to use the fund of fund structure, they are concerned about the additional layer of fees these investment vehicles present.
+68% of institutional investors using fund of hedge funds related that while they are currently content to use this vehicle, they are concerned about the additional layer of fees these investment vehicles present.

-This concern is already leading to the emergence in Europe of "supra" alternative asset managers offering in-house multi-strategy, multi-structure product offerings allowing investors to gain diversification without the additional fees.
+This concern is already leading to the emergence in Europe of 'supra' alternative asset managers offering in-house multi-strategy, multi-structure product offerings allowing investors to gain diversification without the additional fees.

-This trend will likely fuel competition and fee pressure on the fund of hedge funds managers and single strategy managers and could lead to consolidation of the latter.
+This trend will likely fuel competition and fee pressure onto the fund of hedge funds managers and single strategy managers and could lead to consolidation of single strategy managers.

-Could this in part explain the slowdown of new start-up operations in 2006, as star managers were attracted to boutique firms offering multistrategy, multi-structure platforms with a built-in infrastructure to accommodate their talent?
+Could this already in part explain the slowdown of new start up operations in 2006, as star managers are attracted to boutique firms offering multistrategy, multi-structure platforms with a built in infrastructure to accommodate their talent?